 Take a good look through and learn information in the Teachers’ Manual.

 Think about when you may want to arrange to teach your first ‘Trainee Mentored Course’.
 Ideally, you will have friends and friends of friends as the majority of the class whilst you learn ‘on the job’.
-Teach in groups of 3-10 students (smaller class sizes are good until you get more experience of teaching this course – maximum of 15 in our trial, but 12 is a better maximum to have in mind).
-It is difficult to say how much to charge, but as a general figure, you should be charging at least £10 per class per person.
-Once you have gained experience, at today’s prices, the price should rise to approx. £15.
-Ask students for payment in two instalments for blocks of 6.
-(Very occasionally a student may need/want to repeat Level 1 CORE first 6 weeks before moving onto Level 2 second 6 weeks of the course, although in the trial, everyone went straight on with the full 12 week course.)
-There should not be a break between Classes 2-6, as this is where continuity is most important.
+Teach in groups of 3-10 students (smaller class sizes are good until you get more experience of teaching this course – but 12 is maximum).
 Every course should have a mid-course break of 1-5 weeks (ideally between Classes 6 and 7), whilst students become a little self-sufficient and practise at home.
 It is also possible to have an extra one-week break after Class 1.
 Also breaks of 1-2 weeks can be taken between Classes 7-12, if necessary.
 It can work well to start a YHLB course after your normal half-term, giving a nice natural long mid-course break at Xmas, Easter or Summer.

-Wait-List – Keep a Wait-List of those interested in your Trainee 12-week Mentored Course.
+Wait-List – Keep a Wait-List of those interested in your 12-week Mentored Courses.

 LEVEL 2 PROGRESSIVE

 -Home Study over last 3 months? – How did it Go?
 Discoveries?